Serendipity 3: History

-The restaurant for a number of years had a location in Boston at Faneuil Hall, but it closed in 1996, and later opened two new locations with one in Boca Raton in South Florida and another at Caesars Palace on the Las Vegas Strip.
-The Las Vegas location closed in January 2017, leaving the Boca Raton restaurant as the only location outside of New York open.

 In 2007, Serendipity 3 was forced to temporarily close after failing two consecutive health inspections in a single month.
 Health inspectors found a live mouse, mouse droppings, flies and live cockroaches.

 On Memorial Day, May 30, 2011, Serendipity 3 opened a new restaurant on the historic corner of M Street and Wisconsin Avenue in the heart of Washington, D.C.'s popular Georgetown shopping district.
 However, it closed on June 3, 2014.
 Like the New York location, the D.C. locale hosted many opulent and playful oddities, including an eight-foot fiberglass smirking Abraham Lincoln statue, designed by high-profile D.C. artist and prop designer A. J. Strasser.
 The Georgetown restaurant also featured a historical clock from landmark D.C. jeweler Galt & Bros, established in 1802 and one of the longest running businesses in D.C., as well as a 1960s photograph of Andy Warhol and Serendipity 3 co-founder Stephen Bruce.

-There is also a Serendipity 3 in Harajuku, in Tokyo, Japan.
+There was also a Serendipity 3 in Harajuku, in Tokyo, Japan.
+(Permanently closed.)

 In February 2019 they released a line of 8 flavors of ice cream pints at 7-Eleven locations around the country.

+A new location was opened in Times Square at 157 W 47th St, between Sixth and Seventh Avenues in September 2024.

 Media

 Serendipity 3 has appeared prominently in at least two major movies.
 The movie most associated with the restaurant is its namesake Serendipity.
 Released in 2001, it centers on a couple that meet by chance while shopping at Bloomingdale's, and share dessert at the restaurant later that same night.

 One Fine Day, released in 1996, also has a scene in the restaurant, featuring the Frrrozen Hot Chocolate.

 Trust the Man, released in 2006, includes a scene of David Duchovny's character being invited to Serendipity 3 by a potential love interest, and then at the restaurant on the first floor eating.

 The second novel in the Gossip Girl series, You Know You Love Me, includes a scene in which Serena and Dan visit Serendipity 3 and, respectively, order a peppermint sundae and a coffee banana split.

 The third episode of the second season of Girls mentioned the Serendipity Frrrozen Hot chocolate.

 E!'s Joan & Melissa: Joan Knows Best? features Joan and Melissa Rivers eating ice cream at Serendipity 3.

+In the Elsbeth episode "Hot Tub Crime Machine", Elsbeth suggests frozen hot chocolate at Serendipity 3 as a good start to a date when giving advice to a colleague.

 Records

 In November 2007, Serendipity unveiled a $1,000 dessert called the "Golden Opulence Sundae", which Guinness World Records declared the world's most expensive dessert.
 The restaurant also serves the Frozen Chocolate Haute dessert, priced at $25,000.

-In May 2012, Serendipity 3 was recognized as the Guinness World Record holder for serving the world’s most expensive hamburger, the $295 Le Burger Extravagant.
+In May 2012, Serendipity 3 was recognized as the Guinness World Record holder for serving the world's most expensive hamburger, the $295 Le Burger Extravagant.